UMAprotocol/protocol/packages/scripts/src/monitoring-dvm2.0/README.md

 ## Live Monitor Bots

-DVMv2 monitor bots can follow mainnet and goerli to report on real time events based on provided configuration.
+DVMv2 monitor bots can follow mainnet and goerli networks to report on real time events based on the provided configuration.

 The main entry point to live monitor bots is running: